nathanielvarona/pritunl-client-github-action/README.md

 ```

-### Specific Version of Pritunl Client and use WireGuard for the VPN Mode
+### If Using Specific a Version of Pritunl Client and using WireGuard for the VPN Mode

 ```yml
 - name: Setup Pritunl Profile and Start VPN Connection